sAbhinavReddy/economic-Intelligence-assistant/README.md

 ## Overview

-Economic Intelligence Platform (EIP) is an AI-powered system that collects daily economic and financial news, analyzes its impact on markets, and transforms it into actionable insights.
-The platform helps students, researchers, and investors understand economic trends, monitor market sentiment, and make informed decisions through automated analysis and intelligent reporting.
+Economic Intelligence Platform (EIP) is an AI-powered platform that collects and analyzes economic and financial news to identify important events, explain why they occurred, assess their impact on different sectors, and provide insights into possible future outcomes.
+The platform converts complex economic information into understandable intelligence through automated analysis and interactive dashboards.

 ---